English Language & Literature

 |Hispanic or Latino||727|

-Students from other countries are interested in English Language & Literature, too.
+English Language & Literature appeals to people across the globe.
 About 4.3% of those with this major are international students.

 How Much Do English Language & Literature Majors Make?

 Master’s Degree Starting Salary

 The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in English language and literature made a median starting salary of $35,000 per year.
 During this timeframe, most salaries fell between $30,500 (25th percentile) and $39,900 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to English language and literature.

 Salaries According to BLS

 Average salaries range from $69,480 to $76,990 (25th to 75th percentile) for careers related to English language and literature.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.